Catskill Mountain Railroad: Other equipment

-Ashokan Rail Trail Conversion History
+Ashokan Rail Trail conversion history

 The removal of rail and conversion to trail for the CMRR's portion of the U&D Corridor from MP 10.01 to MP 21.59 for the Ashokan Rail Trail was a long and bitter fight between rail and trail advocates.
 A partial history follows below.

 On January 24, 2006, when the Kingston Daily Freeman announced "Trail Plan Could Mark End of Line for Railroad", trail advocates began promoting a plan to convert segments of the county-owned railroad corridor into a recreational path, which would limit the length and location of the tourist train excursions.
 ALTA Engineering was hired to devise a rail-with-trail plan for the line in Ulster County.
 The final report stated the following:

 The future vision of the Ulster & Delaware Rail + Trail is a significant opportunity for local communities, Ulster County, and the region.
 The combination of two historic tourist railroads, the trolley and railroad museums, restored historic sites, and a trail for multiple uses will complement the tourism and recreation economy of the Catskill Mountain Region.
 The project can become a model of sustainable transportation and cooperation between a wide range of public, private, and nonprofit partners.

 On October 4, 2012, Ulster County Executive Michael P. Hein announced in his 2013 budget a plan to remove 32 miles of rails in Ulster County to be replaced by a trail, leaving the Phoenicia-Cold Brook segment, and ending Kingston operations.
 He planned to start removing rails in 2013, using $642,000 in scrapping revenues to provide revenue for his budget.
 The budget was adopted by the Ulster County Legislature on December 4, 2012.
 The CMRR's lease, however, remained in effect until May 31, 2016.
 There is no reference to scrapping the railroad in the proposed 2014 Ulster County Budget.

 Three days after the 2013 budget was approved, the CMRR opened Bridge C9 in Kingston for passenger train service, and began bringing passengers across the bridge for the first time in over 58 years.

 On February 19, 2013, CMRR published a rail-with-trail study for MP 3 to 11 in response to a request from the county made on October 15, 2012.
 The rail-with-trail plan was rejected without review by the county on March 7, 2013.

-On June 5, 2013, Ulster County hired Andrea C. Ferster, Esq, who was also general counsel to the Rails to Trails Conservancy, to file an application to the Surface Transportation Board to "rail bank" the railroad for future trail use.
+On June 5, 2013, Ulster County hired Andrea C. Ferster, Esq, who was also general counsel to the Rails to Trails Conservancy, to file an application to the Surface Transportation Board (STB) to "rail bank" the railroad for future trail use.